3 Reasons Your Doctor Missed Your Hashimoto’s Diagnosis

 In my book The Thyroid Connection, I go into more detail of what these tests measure and how to interpret the results.

 3. They didn’t use optimal reference ranges

 Okay, so you finally got your doctor to order the full range of thyroid tests, and your results still do not indicate Hashimoto’s or thyroid dysfunction.
-This is because many doctors rely on “normal” reference ranges, which are too broad and often lead to unreliable results.
-When they created the lab reference ranges for a healthy thyroid, it was later discovered that they had included people who already had thyroid dysfunction!
-In 2003, the American Association of Clinical Endocrinologists recommended narrower lab reference ranges, yet even today many doctors and laboratories have not updated their practices.
+This is because many doctors rely on “normal” reference ranges, which are too broad and often produce unreliable results.
+After the lab reference ranges for a healthy thyroid was created, they discovered that they included people who already had thyroid dysfunction!
+In 2003, the American Association of Clinical Endocrinologists recommended narrower lab reference ranges, yet even now many doctors and laboratories have not updated their practices.

-In my experience, I have found the following reference ranges to be optimal for my patients (and myself!):
+In my experience, I found the following reference ranges to be optimal for my patients and myself:

 - TSH 1-2 UIU/ML or lower (Armour or compounded T3 can artificially suppress TSH)

 - FT3 > 3.2 PG/ML

 - RT3 less than a 10:1 ratio RT3:FT3